-The proposed Branch-and-Cut-and-Price algorithm takes into account the specific features of MT-PDTWCF, namely multi-trip, (pickup and delivery) customer demands belonging to different service zones (as defined in Section 3), and synchronization.
+The proposed Branch-and-Cut-and-Price algorithm takes into account the specific features of MT-PDTWCF, namely multi-trip, (pickup and delivery) customer demands belonging to different service zones (as defined in Section 3), and coordination of the arrivals of vehicles at satellites and customers with the corresponding time windows.
 Since a route is composed by several legs (trips), the dynamic programming algorithm computes single legs and then they are combined in the master problem.
 As we have customer demands divided into service zones, the dynamic programming algorithm considers them separately in label propagation and then combines labels of different zones.
 For the same reason, the proposed inequalities are defined on specific service zones: this allows dealing with a smaller number of inequalities, that can be easily considered in the dynamic programming algorithm.
-Finally, the key issue is synchronization and how to deal with the time resource: indeed, a smaller time consumption in a leg is not necessarily an advantage because waiting implies a cost.
+Finally, the key issue is the coordination of the arrivals of vehicles at satellites and customers with the corresponding time windows and how to deal with the time resource: indeed, a smaller time consumption in a leg is not necessarily an advantage because waiting implies a cost.
 To tackle this issue, we define a particular label structure, and specific dominance rules and label filtering that allow fathoming labels to speed-up the solution process.
 All these features are detailed in the next sections.